 There is another widespread entertainment in USA - female bar fights.
 Volunteer girls (often slightly drunk) are invited to a dancing arena, boxing gloves are put on their hands and "petty cares" develop.
 To the sound of audience loud cheering up and laughter each participant tries to kick her opponent's ass, often literally because the girls are not used to getting punched, so they instinctively turn they backs toward the attackers tempting them to punch to that "appetizing" place.
 If boxing girls were rivals in the life (and that might be a reason to box) the contest transforms to a tussle with lying down.
 Besides bar fights, sometimes women engage in boxing competition just for their own fun.

-A couple of episodes from London Olympics
+Two episodes from London Olympic

-Photo by Ian Glover from the resource Flickr
+Photos by Ian Glover from the resource Flickr

 Reprinted by the author's permission